For Truth Simply Take a 180

 And more importantly, when you look at the mechanics of the poll that came out, women, Hispanics, and Democrats were inordinately polled, like 65 to 70%, because those are the likely voters.

+in this district.
 That suggests, I'm not saying that Jim Cost is going to lose because this has happened before.

 And on election day, he loses the popular vote, and a month later, he wins it.

 But what I'm getting at is, in theory, almost every district is up for grabs this year.
+And a lot of the Senate races are up for grabs.

 And the traditional left-wing progressive pollsters know that.

-And a lot of these polls, not all of them, but a lot of these polls either deliberately do not sample a likely registered voter or they're not telling us that there is a margin, as Trafaglar people have reminded us, where people will not tell the truth because they figure that if somebody calls them and says, hi, I'm polling from Emerson, and I just want you to answer a couple of questions.
+And a lot of these polls, not all of them, but a lot of these polls either deliberately do not sample a likely registered voter or they're not telling us that there is a margin, as Trafaglar people have reminded us, where people will not tell the truth because they figure that if somebody calls them and says, hi, I'm polling for Emerson and I just want you to answer a couple of questions.

 They're afraid that that data and that phone number will go on some computer bank as a deplorable.
+So they don't answer or they hang up.

 And so it's very hard to find people who will poll.

-And so you add all that together, and these races are a lot closer than we think.
+And so you add all that together and these races are a lot closer than we think.

 And in the next four months, does anybody really believe that we're going to get a third quarter of GDP, that the economy is red hot, growing at 2%,

+or that food prices crashed?
 And when Joe Biden says, hey, thanks to me, gas has gone down 20 cents a gallon.
+Well, now it's up 25.

-Take about that.
+Think about that.
+So

+are we to say, okay, you made a president.
 You said the president has absolute control over the gas prices, not the market, not Ukraine.

+It's all-time high here in California.
 So it's going up and it's going to keep going up.

 I don't see anything, Jack.